Durjoy001/Data-Structure-and-Algorithms/Linked List/Singly Linked List/GeeksforGeeks solved problem/Floyd’s Cycle-Finding Algorithm/README.md

    * Traverse linked list using two pointers.
    * Move one pointer(slow_ptr) by one and another pointer(fast_ptr) by two.
    * If these pointers meet at the same node then there is a loop.
 If pointers do not meet then linked list doesn’t have a loop.
+   * When distance becomes n, they meet because they are moving in a cycle of length n.
 ### Complexity Analysis:
    * Time complexity: O(n).
      Only one traversal of the loop is needed.